 Patch pointing is a process of repairing worn or damaged mortar joints in masonry construction.
 The patching material used to repair the joint must match the materials and finish of the existing mortar joint to blend in and not alter the appearance of the building.
 To do this, various grains of sand may be sourced to achieve the desired colour, and different binders can be used to match the consistency of the existing mortar.
 Once a patching material that closely resembles the existing mortar joint has been identified, it can be applied and finished in the same style.
 This will ensure that the patch is undetectable and does not affect the aesthetic appeal of the building.

 If you live in a traditionally built home, it has likely been built with hot lime or earth mortars, depending on the age and location of the building.
 When undertaking pointing repairs on these buildings, it is essential to match the existing fabric so the functionality of the building is not compromised.
 When making repair mortars for pointing, it is vital to match the porosity of the existing mortar so that the capillary rate stays the same between old and new.
 Using matching grits in colour and particle size combined with the correct lime binder will prevent a barrier from being created between the two mortars.
-There are many different types of binders, and not all of them are suitable for repairing traditional homes.
-In order to select the most appropriate binder, it is important to consider the service life required, as well as the compressive strength and shrinkage characteristics of the mortar.
-For example, hot lime mortar (when used hot) has a low shrinkage rate and it is also suitable for historic buildings where long-term durability is critical.
+There are many different binders, and not all are suitable for repairing traditional homes.
+In order to select the most appropriate binder, it is important to consider the required service life and the compressive strength and shrinkage characteristics of the mortar.
+For example, hot lime mortar (when used hot) has a low shrinkage rate, and it is also suitable for historic buildings where long-term durability is critical.
 In contrast, hydraulic limes are more commonly used in modern construction due to their higher strength and lower shrinkage.
 As a result, it is essential to select the right binder when undertaking repair work on traditional buildings.

 The type of lime you use for pointing would depend on the type of masonry you will be applying the pointing to.
 For example, you would use pure lime putty on ashlar masonry or decorative Georgian brickwork, whereas` quicklime mixed with aggregates and slaked with water was used to create a hot mixed mortar for the construction of many other traditional homes.
-The location of the building also has to be taken into account buildings in highly exposed areas require a more durable mortar, and pozzolans like coal ash, trass and brickdust are added to quicklime to create a hydraulic mortar which enables it to withstand the elements.
+The location of the building also has to be taken into account buildings in highly exposed areas require a more durable mortar, and pozzolans like coal ash, trass and brick dust are added to quicklime to create a hydraulic mortar which enables it to withstand the elements.
 At the Yorkshire Lime Company, we specialise in the use of historic mortars and can advise and guide you on the correct binders needed for the location you are based in.
-Whether you’re looking to point an entire building or repair some existing damage, we have the expertise and materials necessary to help you achieve a professional finish.
+Whether you’re looking to repoint an entire building or repair some existing damage, we have the expertise and materials necessary to help you achieve a professional finish.
 Contact us today to discuss your requirements.

 Making a hot lime mortar involves mixing calcium oxide (quicklime) with water to create calcium hydroxide, also known as slaked lime.
 This slaked lime is mixed with grit sand and other ingredients like coal grit and fuel ash, which act as bulkers and pozzolans.
 The resulting mixture is typically used in historic preservation.
 It is much more environmentally friendly than traditional cement mortars.
 In addition, hot lime mortar is much more resistant to freezing and thawing cycles.
 This makes it an ideal choice for exterior applications.
-As a result, using hot lime mortar for pointing can help reduce the environmental impact of construction projects while still ensuring a high level of Breathability and durability.
+As a result, using hot lime mortar for pointing can help reduce the environmental impact of construction projects while still ensuring a high level of breathability and durability.

 Hot lime mortar is a lot more durable against weather conditions.
 It only holds the moisture it needs to set and removes any unwanted moisture.
 Applying the mortar hot means the heat evaporates excess water preventing frost damage.
 It is advised to keep the wall dry during winter by providing cover from the elements.
 Hessian can cover the wall and protect it from frost, and scaffolding with breathable sheeting can be erected to protect the walls from driving rain.
 At The Yorkshire Lime Company, we undertake hot lime pointing work all year round.